Open Days 2020

 There is no need to book for a visit to the Hall during the 30 Open Days.

-Refreshments are not available at the Hall – we recommend that visitors go to nearby Burton Leonard or Bishop Monkton – or newly opened in 2017 the Grass Roots Farm Shop at the Bishop Monkton crossroads.
+Refreshments are not available at the Hall – we recommend that visitors go to nearby Burton Leonard or Bishop Monkton, or the Grass Roots Farm Shop at the Bishop Monkton crossroads.

 We suggest that you allow an hour to an hour and a half for a visit to the Hall.

-Prices: £6 per Adult, £5 per Senior and £3 for Concessions (please note we cannot take card payments).
+Prices: £10 per Adult, £6 per Senior / Concession and £3 for Children (please note we cannot take card payments).

 Entrance is free to members of the Historic Houses Association, members of The Friends of Markenfield and to those who work or volunteer at Tourist Information Centres.